AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/add-widget-or-edit-its-properties-in-a-custom-form.md

 ---
-title: Add or edit an image or other asset widget in a custom form
+title: Add or edit an image or other asset widget in a custom form with the legacy form builder
 description: You can add or edit the properties of any of the following asset widgets such as images, videos, PDF files, and Adobe XD files in a custom form.
 This is useful when you need to include visual content such as branding images, an instructional video, or an interactive prototype for an app you are designing.
 author: Caroline
 feature: System Setup and Administration
 role: Admin
 exl-id: 62a2f9a1-80de-40e7-9d8b-46ed9df083c1
 ---
-# Add or edit an image or other asset widget in a custom form
+# Add or edit an image or other asset widget in a custom form with the legacy form builder

 You can add or edit the properties of any of the following asset widgets in a custom form: